im-xra-dev/chomp-timeline/docs/data-flow.md

 # Data flow
-The timeline is generated in the following stages to process a large pool of potential posts down into a small pool of relevant posts for the timeline.
+The timeline is generated in the following stages to process a large pool of candidate posts down into a small pool of relevant posts for the timeline.

 The current stage where the system is being prepared for a BETA release, breaking the system down further would be